 (d) information security concerns such as viruses, malware and social engineering;

-(e) workplace/facility security including building access, security controls and reporting of incidents; and
+(e) workplace and facility security, including building access, security controls and incident reporting;

-(f) the consequences of failure to comply with this policy and related processes.
+(f) the consequences of failure to comply with this policy and related processes; and

-5.60.
-The Executive Director, Infrastructure Services monitors compliance with this policy and supporting processes.
+5.51.
+The Executive Director, Business Services and Chief Technology Officer monitor compliance with this policy and supporting processes.

 Breaches and non-compliance

-5.68.
-Users must promptly report breaches of this policy and suspected information security weaknesses to the Executive Director, Infrastructure Services.
+5.58.
+Users must promptly report potential breaches of this policy and suspected information security weaknesses to the Executive Director, Business Services and Chief Technology Officer.

-(a) is lost or disclosed to unauthorised parties; or
+(a) is accidentally or unlawfully lost, misused, or altered, or if it is accessed by or disclosed to unauthorised parties; or

-(b) is suspected of being lost or disclosed to unauthorised parties.
+(b) is suspected of being accidentally or unlawfully lost, misused, altered, or accessed by or disclosed to unauthorised parties.

-5.70.
-Anyone who identifies any damage to, or loss of, University server, network hardware or software must promptly report relevant details to the IT Service Desk and University security staff.
+5.60.
+Anyone who identifies any damage to, or loss of University server or network hardware or software must promptly report this to the IT Service Centre and University security staff.

-5.71.
-Asset owners must ensure that faults with business-critical applications are reported to the Executive Director, Infrastructure Services as quickly as possible.
+5.61.
+Asset owners and service owners are responsible for ensuring that faults with business-critical applications are reported to the Executive Director, Business Services and Chief Technology Officer as quickly as possible.